lammps/lammps/doc/src/compute_sna_atom.rst

 and quadratic combinations, these :math:`N_{elem}^3` sub-blocks are treated as a single block of :math:`K N_{elem}^3` columns.

-If the *bik* keyword is set to 1, then the first :math:`N` rows of the snap array correspond to :math:`B_{i,k}` instead of the sum over atoms :math:`i`.
+If the *bik* keyword is set to 1, the structure of the snap array is expanded.
+The first :math:`N` rows of the snap array correspond to :math:`B_{i,k}` instead of a single row summed over atoms :math:`i`.
 In this case, the entries in the final column for these rows are set to zero.
+Also, each row contains only non-zero entries for the columns corresponding to the type of that atom.

 If the *dgradflag* keyword is set to 1, this changes the structure of the snap array completely.
-Here the *snad/atom* quantities are replaced with rows corresponding to descriptor gradient components
+Here the *snad/atom* quantities are replaced with rows corresponding to descriptor gradient components on single atoms:

 .. math::

   \frac{\partial {B_{i,k}  }}{\partial {r}^a_j}

-where :math:`a` is the Cartesian direction for the gradient.
+where :math:`{r}^a_j` is the *a-th* position coordinate of the atom with global index *j*.
 The rows are organized in chunks, where each chunk corresponds to an atom :math:`j` in the system of :math:`N` atoms.
 The rows in an atom :math:`j` chunk correspond to atoms :math:`i` in the system of :math:`N` atoms.
 The total number of rows for these descriptor gradients is therefore :math:`3N^2`.

-For *dgradflag=1*, the number of columns is equal to the number of bispectrum components, plus 3 additional columns representing the indices :math:`i`, :math:`j`, and :math:`a` which identify the atoms :math:`i` and :math:`j`, and Cartesian direction :math:`a` for which a particular gradient :math:`\frac{\partial {B_{i,k}  }}{\partial {r}^a_j}` belongs to.
+The number of columns is equal to the number of bispectrum components, plus 3 additional columns representing the global atom indices :math:`i`, :math:`j`, and Cartesian direction :math:`a`  (0, 1, 2, for x, y, z).
-For the descriptor gradient rows, the first 3 columns contain the indices :math:`i`, :math:`j`, and :math:`a`, and the remaining columns contain gradients of different descriptors indexed by :math:`k`.
 The first 3 columns of the first :math:`N` rows belong to the reference potential force components.
 The first column of the last row, after the first :math:`N + 3N^2` rows, contains the reference potential